 Generally, I don’t talk to roommates, but I like Bert.
-Today I don’t mind him; people are hung-up, a drain, they converse and fill my lungs with used oxygen so I can’t breathe, but not Bert- he sees right through Mayor Bloomberg.
+Today I don’t mind him; people are neurotic, a drain, they speak and fill my lungs with used oxygen so I can’t breathe, but not Bert- he sees right through Mayor Bloomberg.
 If he were 15 years younger and had teeth, I’d be sexually conflicted.

 “I hate the cold, I really do,” I say, opening the refrigerator.

 “You’re lucky you didn’t go out last night.
 It was a killer.”
 Bert eats ham and eggs, his only friends, while reading the news.

 “I worked last night!
 I waited an hour for the Q29!”

 “You must’ve froze,” he looks up, wiping his mouth with a napkin he stole from Dunkin’ Donuts.
 “Yeah, I never liked the cold, but I hate summer too.
 Now that I’m old, I get this prickly heat rash.”